 - The Justification of Enterprise Web 2.0 Project Expenditure

 The author would like to acknowledge the valuable input provided by Colleen Bush, Manager, Market Research, American Society for Health System Pharmacists, Bethesda, Maryland.

 ABOUT THE AUTHOR

 Copyright (c) 2007 by Dennis D. McDonald, Ph.D.
-Dennis is a Washington DC area consultant specializing in collaborative project management and new technology adoption.
-His clients have included the US Department of Veterans Affairs, the National Academy of Engineering, the US Environmental Protection Agency, the National Library of Medicine, and the World Bank Group.
-Contact Dennis via email at firstname.lastname@example.org or by phone at 703-402-7382.
+Dennis is a Washington DC area consultant specializing in data strategy, collaborative project management, and new technology adoption.
+His clients have included the US Department of Veterans Affairs, the US Environmental Protection Agency, Jive Software, the National Library of Medicine, the National Academy of Engineering, Social Media Today and Oracle, General Electric, and the World Bank Group.
+His experience includes the management of projects involving the conversion or migration of financial and transaction data and their associated access and management systems.
+Contact Dennis via email email@example.com or by phone at 703-402-7382.